asjadbut/DorkVerse/README.md

-# Advanced Google Dorks - Bug Bounty Hunter Tool
+# DorkVerse - Reconnaissance  Tool

 A comprehensive, interactive Google Dorks tool designed for bug bounty hunters and security researchers.
 This tool provides an extensive database of 150+ enhanced Google dorks with smart filtering capabilities and automatic domain insertion.